Judicial review in the United States: The Federalist Papers

 The Federalist Papers, which were published in 1787–1788 to promote ratification of the Constitution, made several references to the power of judicial review.
 The most extensive discussion of judicial review was in Federalist No. 78, written by Alexander Hamilton, which clearly explained that the federal courts would have the power of judicial review.
 Hamilton stated that under the Constitution, the federal judiciary would have the power to declare laws unconstitutional.
 Hamilton asserted that this was appropriate because it would protect the people against abuse of power by Congress:

 In Federalist No. 80, Hamilton rejected the idea that the power to decide the constitutionality of an act of Congress should lie with each of the states: "The mere necessity of uniformity in the interpretation of the national laws, decides the question.
 Thirteen independent courts of final jurisdiction over the same causes, arising upon the same laws, is a hydra in government, from which nothing but contradiction and confusion can proceed."
 Consistent with the need for uniformity in interpretation of the Constitution, Hamilton explained in Federalist No. 82 that the Supreme Court has authority to hear appeals from the state courts in cases relating to the Constitution.

 The arguments against ratification by the Anti-Federalists agreed that the federal courts would have the power of judicial review, though the Anti-Federalists viewed this negatively.
-Robert Yates, writing under the pseudonym "Brutus", stated:
+An Anti-Federalist writing under the pseudonym "Brutus", believed to have been Robert Yates, stated: